 I recently listened to my favourite motorcycle-related podcast, this episode of Highside/Lowside by Revzilla where they talked about common motorcycle maintenance mistakes everyone makes.
-Great topic, as we all make mistakes.
+It was a great topic, as we all make mistakes.

-One question that they didn’t answer very well, though, was:
+One question that they didn’t answer very well was:

 - How do you build confidence doing your own motorcycle maintenance?

 - How do you get started in motorcycle maintenance?

 At one point, we were all beginners.
 I’m still definitely a beginner.
 There are always new projects that intimidate me, and I make sure I have a good day or two to do any job.